Marketing segmentation for most brands relies solely on traditional approaches, such as geographical and demographic segmentation.

-This means two prospects may look identical in terms of their demographic makeup, but could have very different values regarding the benefits and features that are most important to them:
+This means two prospects may look identical in terms of their demographic makeup, but could have very different values regarding the benefits and features that are most important to them.

 3. Buyer journey stage

 Segmenting customers by journey stage isn’t always easy, though.
 Customers in various stages still interact and engage with content in other stages, across a variety of channels, at all different times, and in no particular order.
-Therefore, a single customer behavior or interaction is not enough to pinpoint which journey stage they exist.
+Therefore, a single customer behavior or interaction is not enough to pinpoint which journey stage they exist in.

 To improve that accuracy, you must leverage all of their behavioral data across various touchpoints and channels so that you can build weighted algorithms based on patterns of behavior over time, like this:

-This prospect is currently in the consideration stage, but their behaviors occur in utterly random order, not in a linear fashion from stage to stage.
+This prospect is currently in the consideration stage, but their behaviors occur in an utterly random order–not in a linear fashion from stage to stage.
 Trying to identify a consumer’s buyer journey stage based on just one or two of their behaviors can easily lead to a wrong assumption.
 Above is a much more realistic view of how customer behavior can look, and by considering all of their actions, their current journey stage becomes clearer.

-This category can be a strong predictive indicator of loyalty or churn and, therefore, lifetime value.
+This category can be a strong predictive indicator of loyalty or churn and, therefore, customer lifetime value.
 It looks at: